KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Motivation
 [motivation]: #motivation

-Field default address two issues with structure initialisation in Rust: privacy and boilerplate.
+Field defaults address two issues with structure initialisation in Rust: privacy and boilerplate.
 This is achieved by letting callers omit fields from initialisation when a default is specified for that field.
 This syntax also allows allows fields to be added to structures in a backwards compatible way, by providing defaults for new fields.

 Rust allows you to create an instance of a structure using a literal syntax.
 This requires all fields in the structure be assigned a value, and can't be used with private fields.
 It can also be inconvenient for large structures whose fields usually receive the same values.